jakearchibald/jakearchibald.com/static-build/posts/2016/02/link-in-body/index.md

   which will be noticeable when it appears within `<body>`.
 The impact and benefits of this aren't clear from the blink-dev post, so I wanted to go into detail here.
-mindframe: "- totally overshadowed by some waving gravity thing.
-Thanks Einstein."
+mindframe: '- totally overshadowed by some waving gravity thing.
+Thanks Einstein.'
-image: ""
+image: ''
 meta: Chrome is intending to change the behaviour of <link> in <body>, which allows for better ways to load CSS
 ---

 Chrome is intending to [change the behaviour of `<link rel="stylesheet">`](https://groups.google.com/a/chromium.org/forum/#!topic/blink-dev/ZAPP8aTnyn0), which will be noticeable when it appears within `<body>`.
 The impact and benefits of this aren't clear from the blink-dev post, so I wanted to go into detail here.